FICTION POTLUCK

 Submissions are accepted through Dropbox, Duosuma, and email (submissions [at] writersworkout.net).

-Submissions are accepted in January, April, July, and October.
+Submissions are accepted six weeks at a time, starting in January, April, July, and October.
 The challenge and guest judge will change each open period.
 The guest judge picks the challenge—we never know what we'll get!

 The selection team reads all entries that follow the submissions guidelines as explained below.
 Entries are read blind.
-The team chooses the finalists and contacts those authors.
+The team chooses the finalists and contacts everyone.

 Finalist author names and bios are posted on this page and announced in our monthly mailer.